 There is something incongruous in the superposition of body and words, here, perhaps intended to question our assumptions about who has a right of way in the Welsh landscapes.
 For me, this contrast sometimes resulted in cutting off the choreography from the text, and I found myself watching ‘The Branches of Me’ several times, paying attention to the voice, then to the video, but struggling to reconcile both.
 I also wondered at the echoes between the videos in the series: like Marvin Thompson and Ed Myhill’s creation ‘Triptych Part I’, ‘The Branches of Me’ also calls for uncomfortable superpositions of black bodies and the sea that hark back to transatlantic slavery.

-To find out more about Plethu/Weave, visit NDC Wales’ website.
+To find out more about Plethu/Weave, visit National Dance Company Wales’ website.

 Marine Furet is an avid contributor to Wales Arts Review.

 (Header image: still from Swyn-gân/Summoning by Clare e. potter and Jo Shapland)